 Lucas Formula, sometimes known as the Lucas Ratio, is less complicated than it initially seems.
 It is nothing more than a basic recipe of nutrients to give your plants during both the vegetative, and the flowering state.

-The original recipe uses 2 parts of the General Hydroponics 3-part FLORA series (Gro, Micro, Bloom) nutrient system, but Lucas Formula may also be used with Advanced Nutrients, GH’s dry nutes (Maxibloom), etc.
+The original recipe uses 2 parts of the General Hydroponics 3-part FLORA series (Gro, Micro, Bloom) nutrient system.

 Lucas Formula using General Hydroponics 3-Part System

 General Hydroponics makes a 3-part system named the Flora series.
 It consists of Flora Gro, Flora Micro, and Flora Bloom.
 These are 3 bottles you buy, that you would normally use together throughout the entire grow.
 You may use it as per the instructions on the bottle, with excellent results, but…

 Lucas figured out that Flora Micro contains enough nitrogen, and everything else that Flora Gro contains, that you use it with Flora Bloom alone, saving you from having to buy Flora Gro.

 How do you use it?
 Simple.
 Add 8ml of Flora Micro (dark red stuff, there are Hard and Soft water versions ) to 1 gallon of water*, mix, and then add 16ml of Flora Bloom (pink stuff) into the water, and mix.
 Done – unless you’re growing in coco.

 Lucas Formula should be used in the same ratio throughout the grow.
 There is a misconception that one should use 5ml of Micro and 10ml of Bloom, when in veg, and switch to 8ml of Micro, and 16ml of Bloom, when flowering.